 There is a seismic shift coming in the sophistication of websites and software, and how they interact.
 The two sides of your systems are about to talk to each other with a much greater degree of sophistication than ever before.
-This article explores what’s about to happen and why, though if you’re more comfortable brewing a cup of tea and watching this as a video, then pop on over to our Connect Seminar video (whizz forward to the segment on software integration, starting around minute 17).

 In the early days of the web, most agents’ websites were built as a spin off by their software provider or by a local web-design company.
 The sites were relatively simple back then both by design sophistication, and also in the functionality they offered.

 Over recent years, property website specialists (like Homeflow) have become more and more sophisticated in the capability of the websites they produce.
 Websites are also becoming a more important, arguably foundational, part of an agency’s marketing mix too.
 They’re starting to generate a greater proportion of your customer leads, and they’re beginning to accumulate considerable data on your customers’ search requirements.